 When most people think of long term food storage, pantries filled with canned goods is what often comes to mind.
 However, we have to be very careful with what we store and buy.
-Things are not always what they seem when it comes with food storage many products claim to be made with the famed 25 year shelf life, but start to read the label and you will find ingredients that will not last more than 2-3 years.
-This article will teach you what to look for.
+Things are not always what they seem.
+Companies often make the claim that their products have the famed “25 year shelf life”.
+Start to read the label and you will find ingredients that will not last more than 2-3 years.
+This article will teach you what food storage lies, myths and tips to look for.

 Read the Label

-If you have bought food go grab it and lets look at the label.
+If you have bought food, grab it and let’s look at the label.
 If you see things like cake flour it only has a shelf life of 8 months to a year.
 Keep looking, do you see soy bean oil, canola oil, hydrogenated oils or hydrolyzed syrup?
-Those all have a shelf life of only a year or two, yet they are being sold as 25 year food storage!
+Companies are selling these products as 25 year long term food storage.
+However, they only have a shelf life of a year or two, at best!
 Don’t forget to also look for things like whole eggs or dairy as well.
 These ingredients simply can not last as long as these food storage companies claim and you need to be aware.

 To be shelf stable, there also has to be the minimum of water content in the food.
 The FDA suggests that dehydrated food, using any form of dehydration, must have a water content less than 7%.
-The problem most companies find with following this mandate is simply cost.
-Making sure the food actually gets under 7% of water content requires extra time, effort and power, creating a path for shortcuts to be taken which most companies do.
+Cost is typically the road block that most companies run up against when following this mandate.
+Making sure the food actually gets under 7% of water content requires extra time, effort and power.
+Many companies take advantage of the shortcuts that this path creates.

-When shortcuts are taken, added preservatives have to be used.
+Taking these shortcuts requires using added preservatives.
 By putting in the hydrogenated oils, food storage manufacturers can extend the shelf life of lower quality oils such as vegetable, soy, and safflower oils.
 These oils have a natural shelf life of 18 months under preferable conditions.
-When chemicals and artificial preservatives are introduced, they can store for several years, but they have been altered to an unhealthy form to accomplish it.
+When chemicals and artificial preservatives are introduced, they can store for several years.
+Often they have been altered to an unhealthy form to accomplish this.

 When purchasing your food, make sure you do your homework and read the label.
 It may literally save your life.

 Finding a manufacturer that believes in using natural, shelf stable ingredients means that they don’t have to use the artificial chemicals to preserve their long term food storage.
 The food is just as flavorful, healthy, and nutritious as when it was originally sourced.
 When you are looking for good ingredients, look for real food products that have been freeze dried and prepared to last.
 For example things like tomato or onion powder chopped or grated vegetables.
-Also look for whole foods like whole beans in the food, products that contain these types of ingredients will be sure to provide you the nutrition your body will need, when you need it.
+Look for whole foods like whole beans.
+Products that contain these types of ingredients will be sure to provide you the nutrition your body will need, when you need it.